RHIT-southfej/csse290-ai/ClassMaterials/Week2/README.md

 ## Step 1b: Focus the analysis

-It's a cool thing to generate a detailed analysis in a few minutes, but sometimes that obscure a more critical question - is the analysis actually a good analysis in that it generates the most important points?
+It's a cool thing to generate a detailed analysis in a few minutes, but sometimes that obscures a more critical question - is the analysis actually a good analysis in that it generates the most important points?

 You'll probably find that although its analysis is interesting - it doesn't focus on what you consider most important.
-Redirect it's focus to what you consider most important:
+Redirect its focus to what you consider most important:

-    Change the focus to talk about the idea of a playbook, what makes a good playbook, and how that influenced other games
+    Change the focus to talk about the idea of a playbook, what makes a good playbook, and how that influenced other games.

 ## Step 2a: Have an argument